moloney/dcmstack/README.rst

 Documentation can be read online: https://dcmstack.readthedocs.org/en/latest/

-To build the documentation you must install sphinx.
+You can buuld the HTML documentation under build/sphinx/html with:

-You can build the documentation by running the "make" command in the "doc" directory.
-For example, to create the HTML documentation you would
+$ python setup.py build_sphinx

-do:
+If you have the *sphinx* and *numpydoc* packages and a *make* command you can build the documentation by running the *make* command in the *doc/* directory.
+For example, to create the HTML documentation you would do:

 $ make html